 The Graduate Council is the representative body of the graduate faculty.
 Council members deliberate and set policy on all matters of graduate education and research, and advise the Associate Vice President for Research and Graduate Studies.
-Each council member sits on one of three standing committees: membership/student development, curriculum, or research.
+Each council member sits on one of four standing committees: membership/student development, curriculum, research, or equity, diversity, and inclusion.
 Members are elected by the graduate faculty.
-Two graduate students serve on the Graduate Council.
+Three graduate students serve on the Graduate Council.
 Selection criteria for members are articulated in Article IV of the Bylaws.